ZEmilie/Minesweeper/README.md

 # Minesweeper

 Small application with Tkinter in Python for playing minesweeper.
+This have been made with `python 3.11.1` and `tkinter 8.6`

 ## Presentation of the application